Ailton (footballer, born 1995): Fluminense

-VfB Stuttgart and loans
+VfB Stuttgart

 In July 2017, Ailton joined VfB Stuttgart and agreed to a four-year-contract.
 The transfer fee paid to Estoril was reported as close to €1 million.

+Ailton made his league debut for the club against Hertha BSC on 19 August 2017.

+Second spell at Estoril

 On 25 January 2018, Ailton was loaned out to Estoril until the end of the season.
+During his second spell at the club, he made his league debut against Tondela on 30 January 2018.

+SC Braga

 For the 2018–19 season he was loaned out to Braga.
+Ailton made his league debut for the club against C.D.
+Nacional on 18 January 2019.

+He also made an appearance for S.C.
+Braga B, making his debut for the club against Académica on 11 November 2018.

+Qarabağ

 On 4 July 2019, Ailton was loaned out at Qarabağ until the end of the season.
+He made his league debut for the club against Shamakhi on 16 August 2019.
+Ailton scored his first goal for the club against Zira on 15 February 2020, scoring in the 28th minute.

 Midtjylland

 Ailton moved to Danish Superliga club FC Midtjylland on a permanent transfer on 1 February 2021, the last day of the 2020–21 transfer window.
+He made his league debut for the club against Lyngby on 4 March 2021.

 Pafos

 On 24 August 2021, Pafos announced the signing of Ailton.
+He made his league debut for the club against Apollon on 23 October 2021.

+Náutico

+Ailton scored on his league debut for Náutico against CRB on 28 April 2022, scoring in the 89th minute.

 Rodina Moscow

 On 20 September 2022, Rodina Moscow announced the signing of Ailton.
+He made his debut for the club in the Russian Cup against Kosmos Dolgoprudny on 5 October 2022.